Currently we test and support the following browsers:

 Please note that this is not intended to be an exhaustive list of browsers that support web standards, nor a test of browser compliance, nor a side-by-side comparison of various manufacturers’ browsers.

-Yes, beginning with applicants for the 2013-2014 residency year, all applicants for the residency programs offered at St. Jude will be required to utilize the PhORCAS system to apply for their desired program.
+Yes, all applicants for the residency programs offered at St. Jude are required to utilize the PhORCAS system to apply for their desired program.

 Please contact the Tennessee Board of Pharmacy, or access their website for additional information and requirements for the State of Tennessee.
 Information about reciprocating licenses can be found at the National Boards of Pharmacy website.